arsh-singh05/Programming-in-C/README.md

 This repository mainly has all my first year Computer Programming codes at BITS Pilani.

-The *some other codes* file includes codes that are generally asked in assessments
+The '*some other codes*' file includes various codes that are generally asked in assessments

 If you have any suggestions or improvements for the projects and exercises in this repository, feel free to create a pull request or open an issue.
 Contributions are welcome!